 - Exam ID’s are emailed to all students the week before exams begin.
 Students receive a different examination number for each exam.
 Please be sure to have the correct Exam ID for each exam.
 To assure the anonymity of the grading system, students will identify themselves on all law school exams by Exam ID only.
 Exam ID numbers will be assigned randomly for each exam.
 Exam numbers are randomly generated by class roster, not by student, so it is possible that you may have the same number for more than one course.

-- Adjustments to the exam schedule will only be made in the following situations: 1) when a student is enrolled in three courses with back-to-back exams (e.g., Monday a.m., Monday p.m., Tuesday a.m.), and 2) when a student has two exams scheduled for the same day.
+- Adjustments to the exam schedule will only be made in the following situations: 1) when a student is enrolled in three courses with back-to-back exams (e.g., Monday a.m., Monday p.m., Tuesday a.m.), and 2) when a student has two exams scheduled at the same time.
 In those situations, the student will be allowed to reschedule one of the exams.
 3) Students with approved accommodations 3) Other adjustments will be made at the discretion of the Vice Dean or the Dean of Students.

 - Except as adjusted in accordance with the previous paragraph or for good cause, such as sickness or other serious circumstances totally beyond a student’s control, we will not give make-up exams.
 A student’s failure to take a scheduled exam without good cause and without prior notice to the Dean’s Office will result in that student’s receiving a failing grade.